Libertarianism in the United States: 21st century

 A variant of non-intellectual right-libertarianism that has been described as "growing in prominence", "changing the dynamics" of the conservative movement in the U.S., and even "largely defin[ing] the Republican coalition" in the 2020s, has been dubbed "Barstool conservatism".
 First coined in 2021 by journalist Matthew Walther, the term describes a movement whose primary base of support is young non-religious males, and combines total opposition to political correctness and "wokism" with the more traditional libertarian opposition to controls on the pursuits of pleasure (sex, gambling, pornography, alcohol).
 In the United States, elements of libertarianism have merged with libertarian authoritarianism and right-wing populist themes.
+Right-wing libertarian ideals are also prominent in the far-right American militia movement associated with extremist anti-government ideas.

 Anti-capitalist libertarianism has recently aroused renewed interest in the early 21st century.
 The Winter 2006 issue of the Journal of Libertarian Studies published by the Mises Institute was dedicated to reviews of Kevin Carson's Studies in Mutualist Political Economy.
 One variety of this kind of libertarianism has been a resurgent mutualism, incorporating modern economic ideas such as marginal utility theory into mutualist theory.
 Carson's Studies in Mutualist Political Economy helped to stimulate the growth of new-style mutualism, articulating a version of the labor theory of value incorporating ideas drawn from Austrian economics.

-In 2022, the term kremlintarian emerged as a description of an individual claiming libertarian identity while defending the behavior of totalitarian regimes.